 The gender balance in the civil service is an indicator of how well it attracts and retains talent.
 If women are less likely to be hired or to progress to senior roles, the civil service is not making the most of its talent pool.
 Research by McKinsey suggests that diverse teams in the private sector perform better and make more effective decisions.

-The 2017 Civil Service Diversity and Inclusion Strategy claims that ‘when people from diverse backgrounds are involved in creating the public services we all rely on, we get better services that work for everyone’, echoing a similar statement from civil service gender champion, and Department for Communities and Local Government (DCLG) Permanent Secretary Melanie Dawes.
+The 2017 Civil Service Diversity and Inclusion Strategy claims that ‘when people from diverse backgrounds are involved in creating the public services we all rely on, we get better services that work for everyone’, echoing a similar statement from civil service gender champion, and Ministry of Housing, Communities and Local Government (MHCLG) Permanent Secretary Melanie Dawes.

 Gender balance is not only a matter of basic fairness, but also helps government operate more effectively.

-In every year since 2001, more than half of all civil servants are women.
-This has increased from 46% in 1991, to 54% in 2017.
-However, women are still underrepresented in the senior civil service – 41% of senior civil servants are women – although this has increased from 17% in 1996.
+In every year since 2001, more than half of all civil servants have been women.
+This has increased from 46% in 1991, to 54% in 2018.
+However, women are still underrepresented in the senior civil service – only 43% of senior civil servants are women, although this has increased from 17% in 1996.

-The proportion of women at all grades has increased since 2010.
-Yet the fundamental pattern – the higher up you go, the lower the proportion of women – remains.
+The proportion of women has increased or remained flat at all civil service grades since 2010.
+Yet the underlying pattern – the higher up you go, the lower the proportion of women – remains.
 Across the civil service, women make up a higher percentage of junior grades than they do of more senior grades.
-Women outnumber men among Administrative Officers and Assistants (AO/AA), and Executive Officers (EO); they are still a minority among Senior and Higher Executive Officers (SEO/HEO), Grades 6 and 7, and the Senior Civil Service (SCS).
+Women outnumber men among Administrative Officers and Assistants (AO/AA), and Executive Officers (EO); but they are a minority among Senior and Higher Executive Officers (SEO/HEO), Grades 6 and 7, and the Senior Civil Service (SCS).
+Women at all grades are also more likely than men to be working part time.
+This is particularly true at the two lowest grades, where there are almost five times as many women working part time as men.

 - Bernadette Kelly at the Department for Transport (DfT)